 The question now was where to place Lafayette.
 The expectation was that he would be in America for a short time.
 He should not be placed in a life-threatening situation, yet he should be allowed to attain the glory that he desperately desired.
 He would then return to France a hero and serve the American cause at Versailles.
-Silas Deane had explained to President Hancock Lafayette's importance.
+Silas Deane had explained to President Hancock the importance of Lafayette.
 "His family are of the first influence here, and have, for ages, been celebrated in the affairs of this Country, as well in peace as war.
 His fortune puts him above all pecuniary considerations, and he desires none, but wishes to rank with Gentlemen of the first character in the Army."44 Henry Laurens, a South Carolina delegate to Congress and soon to succeed Hancock as president of Congress, wrote that "This illustrious Stranger whose address & manner bespeak his birth will have a Short Campaign & then probably return to France & Secure to us the powerful Interest of his high & extensive connections."45 Virginia delegate to Congress Richard Henry Lee described Lafayette as a curiosity.

-I saw the young Marquis de la Fayette, a Nobleman of the first fortune and family in France, the favorite of Court and Country.
-He left behind him a most beautiful young wife, and all the soft enjoyments that such a situation, with an immense fortune in a polished Country can furnish to fight in the
+I saw the young Marquis de la Fayette, a Nobleman of the first fortune and family in France, the favorite of Court